saki1001/calamara/wp-content/plugins/wp-image-zoooom/readme.txt

 * Feature: Enable the zoom on the WooCommerce category pages
 * Fix: replaced the <?= ?> with <?php echo ?> to make it work for PHP < 5.4 and short_open_tag = Off
 * Feature: you can tag a div with "zoooom" class in order to apply the zoom
-* Feature: compatibility with Visual Composer
+* Feature: compatibility with WPBakery

 = 1.2.5 =
 * 01/19/2016